Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Abstract

 \section{Abstract}

 Multimodal instruction tuning is often compute-inefficient because training budget is spread over large mixed image-video pools whose utility is highly uneven.
 We present Goal-Driven Data Optimization (\gdo), a framework that computes six sample descriptors for each candidate and constructs optimized 1$\times$ training subsets for different goals.
-Under one fixed one-epoch Qwen3-VL-8B-Instruct training and evaluation recipe on 8 H20 GPUs, \gdo uses far fewer training samples than \uni while converging faster and reaching stronger reported performance.
+Under one fixed one-epoch Qwen3-VL-8B-Instruct training and evaluation recipe on 32 H20 GPUs, \gdo uses far fewer training samples than \uni while converging faster and reaching higher benchmark accuracy.
 Relative to the fixed 512k-sample \uni baseline, \gdo reaches the \uni reference after 35.4k samples on \mvb, 26.6k on \vmm, 27.3k on \mlvu, and 34.7k on \lvb, while improving Accuracy by +1.38, +1.67, +3.08, and +0.84 pp, respectively.
 The gains are largest on \mvb and \mlvu, while \lvb improves more modestly, consistent with its ultra-long-video setting and the mismatch between that benchmark and the short-video/image-dominant training pool.
-Across MinLoss, Diverse, Temp, and Temp+, stronger temporal emphasis yields steadily better long-video understanding behavior.
-Overall, \gdo is a goal-driven data optimization framework that delivers less data, faster convergence, and stronger overall performance under one fixed training contract.
-The code release is available at \url{https://github.com/rujiewu/GDO}. \keywords{Data Optimization \and Instruction Tuning \and Vision Language Models}
+Across MinLoss, Diverse, Temp, and Temp+, stronger temporal pressure shifts the allocation toward video-centric supervision, with Temp+ giving the strongest overall profile.
+These results indicate that goal-driven data optimization improves sample efficiency and convergence under this fixed training contract.
+Code is available at \url{https://github.com/rujiewu/GDO}. \keywords{Data Optimization \and Instruction Tuning \and Vision Language Models}